dumbestprogrammer/Java-Spring-SpringBoot-QuizApplication/README.md

 Email: [anukulmaurya18@gmail.com](mailto:anukulmaurya18@gmail.com)

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-While this project was inspired by a comprehensive tutorial, it has been significantly expanded and refined with my own work.
+While this project was inspired by a short tutorial, it has been significantly expanded and refined with my own work.